 Can foreigners sell cross-border on Tokopedia?

 Unfortunately, foreign companies cannot sell cross-border on Tokopedia, as of the moment I’m writing this article.
-This will most likely change in the coming years, when we see a bigger demand of renown brands and foreign products.
+This will most likely change in the coming years when we see a bigger demand for renowned brands and foreign products.

 To sell on Tokopedia, you need to set up a local company, which is not the easiest task on hand.

 Don’t forget that Tokopedia is still in an early stage.
 As mentioned, it brings many similarities to Taobao some years ago.
 Even if local companies can sell B2C, most of the sales are made C2C.

 And keep in mind that selling cross-border in Southeast Asia is not as straightforward as in China.
 It’s way more digitized and almost everything is done via cell phones.

 Here, you can sell cross-border on marketplaces like Tmall Global, Kaola and JD Worldwide.
 But the entry requirements, start-up fees and running fees are often beyond the budgets of small brands.

 Selling online in Southeast Asia is both cheaper and often easier, even if the profit potentials can be lower.

 Lazada, which is the biggest E-Commerce marketplace in Southeast Asia, gives you the opportunity to sell cross-border.
 However, you need to have a company registered in any of the following countries to do so: